Cub Scouts & Scouts BSA

 A Scout is Friendly.
 Ready to accept the challenge and become a Boy Scout?
 March is when we welcome new scouts to Troop 29.
 Boys 12-18 years old are welcome to join Troop 29 for a weekend of scouting madcap fun and activities.

 A Scout is Brave.
 Trying or doing something new for the first time takes bravery!
 Come spend a weekend in the forest with Troop 29 to brush up on your outdoor skills, or come learn a new one at summer camp.

 A Scout is Loyal.
 The National Jamboree every four years marks one of the finest outdoor and leadership experiences a boy could have!

 Who Can Join?
-Pack 29 welcomes boys in the first through fifth grades or those of 7 to 10 years of age.
-Boys at least 10 years old or have completed the fifth grade boys can join Troop 29’s Boy Scouts.
-All boys are welcome to join at any pack or troop meeting.
+Pack 29 welcomes boys and girls in the first through fifth grades or those of 7 to 10 years of age.
+Boys and girls at least 10 years old or have completed the fifth grade can join Troop 29’s Scouts BSA program.
+All youth are welcome to join at any pack or troop meeting.
 Please contact John McNamara or visit our websites (Troop 29, Pack 29) for additional information.